sei-protocol/sei-tendermint/docs/app-dev/abci-cli.md

   abci-cli [command]

 Available Commands:
-  batch          Run a batch of abci commands against an application check_tx       Validate a tx commit         Commit the application state and return the Merkle root hash console        Start an interactive abci console for multiple commands finalize_block Send a set of transactions to the application kvstore        ABCI demo example echo           Have the application echo a message help           Help about any command info           Get some info about the application query          Query the application state set_option     Set an options on the application
+  batch       Run a batch of abci commands against an application check_tx    Validate a tx commit      Commit the application state and return the Merkle root hash console     Start an interactive abci console for multiple commands deliver_tx  Deliver a new tx to the application kvstore     ABCI demo example echo        Have the application echo a message help        Help about any command info        Get some info about the application query       Query the application state

 Flags:
       --abci string      socket or grpc (default "socket")